2010 United States House of Representatives elections in Virginia

 The 2010 congressional elections in Virginia were held November 2, 2010, to determine who will represent the state of Virginia in the United States House of Representatives.
 Representatives are elected for two-year terms; those elected served in the 112th Congress from January 2011 until January 2013.

 Primary elections were held on June 9, 2010.
+After a poor showing in 2008, the Republican Party made significant gains and defeated three Democratic incumbents.
+Republicans would go onto hold a majority of House districts in Virginia until 2018.

 Overview

 By district

 Results of the 2010 United States House of Representatives elections in Virginia by district:

 District 1

-Republican incumbent Rob Wittman was challenged by Democratic nominee Krystal Ball, a 28-year-old accountant and businesswoman.
+Republican incumbent Rob Wittman was challenged by Democratic nominee Krystal Ball, a 28-year-old accountant and businesswoman (and later political commentator and media host.)
 Independent Green candidate Gail "for Rail" Parker (campaign site, PVS), businesswoman, retired U.S. Air Force officer, and Vice Chair of the Independent Green Party of Virginia, was also on the ballot.

 In the Republican primary, Wittman won against self-described Tea Party movement member Catherine Crabill.
 Crabill's candidacy had been controversial due to her statements that the Second Amendment to the U.S. Constitution was intended to help citizens protect themselves from tyranny. and that citizens may have to turn from the ballot box to the bullet box.
 In 2009, Wittman and Virginia Governor Bob McDonnell refused to endorse her for the Virginia House of Delegates.
 McDonnell spokesman Tucker Martin stated, "It's absolutely wrong for any candidate of any party to refer to the actions of the President of the United States and members of the United States Congress as 'domestic terrorism,' and to threaten to resort to violence if one fails to prevail in elections."
 Crabill refused to retract her remarks, saying "Those are my convictions."
 Wittman voted against the Emergency Economic Stabilization Act of 2008 during the financial crisis, against economic stimulus packages, and against the Health Care and Education Reconciliation Act of 2010, so had been deemed by some commentators to be difficult to get to the right of.
 But there was also deemed to be good reason for Wittman to worry about the primary's outcome, given the anti-government mood of the country.
 Wittman defeated Crabill with approximately 90% of the vote.